 - You’re planning to pay off your student loans as fast as possible.

 For most people, refinancing your student loans will make sense.
 Really, the only people that I think shouldn’t refinance their student loans are people who are planning to work in public service for a really long time or medical people who are doing a really long residency.
 For almost everyone else, it probably makes sense to refinance and pay those student loans off as fast as you can.
-That’s what I did and I think it’s worked out well for me.
+That’s what I did and I think it has worked out well for me.

 The Optimal Student Loan Refinancing Strategy